 You must register with SourceForge.net before posting a bug report (registration is free).
 We require registering because anonymous submissions caused a lot of spam and also because there were no possibility to contact people for asking more information.
 We rarely sent direct emails but you'll get notifications when we ask questions in the bug item.

-WinMerge source code is available in the downloads page and from the public Subversion server.
+WinMerge source code is available in the downloads page and from the Bitbucket or GitHub project pages.
 Anyone can download the sources, study them, and alter them.
-If you find (and fix) bugs, improve something, and so on, please submit your changes to us as patches and help improve this product!
+If you find (and fix) bugs, improve something, and so on, please submit your changes to us as patches or pull requests and help improve this product!
 If you publish your altered version, you are required to publish the changes to source code too.
 This is what the GPL license is about: please respect it.

 WinMerge development work is done by people in their spare time.
 Nobody gets paid for improving WinMerge.
 We try to fix bugs as we find them or when somebody reports them to us.
 We really try - we use WinMerge too.
 But there are absolutely no promises for new features.
 We always appreciate any help with WinMerge, be it testing, documenting, translating, or coding.